-Select the Window Form of the active display User window [Non-Symmetric, Symmetric].
+Select the Window Form of the User window [Non-Symmetric, Symmetric].
+This softkey only affects the User window.

 Use Symmetric if the User window is centered or symmetric in the time record.
 Phase will be measured relative to the center of the time record.
 Uniform, Hanning, Flattop, BMH and Kaiser windows are all symmetric.